fluxtream/fluxtream-chef/README.md

-# Run fluxtream on a production machine
+# Build and run fluxtream on a production machine - total time ~45 minutes

 ssh to your brand new machine and do the following: